tmbrwn/logging/README.md

 ## Using the package
 Using the package starts with creating a `logging.Logger`.
 Loggers can be shared between as many or as few parts of an application as desired, and Debug level logging can be configured wherever a Logger is kept.

+A package-level default logger has been defined along with package-level logging functions for convenience.

 Global settings among Loggers have the following defaults:
 ```go
 var Output io.Writer = os.Stdout     // Output to use for logging